mouseandthebillionaire/_lestTenHorizonsCry/_Analysis/Journal.md

 ## Journal

-### 11.15.25 | Initial Readthrough

-Spent the last few days reading through all of the (hashtag) Data to get a bird's eye view of the material.
-Already some ideas brewing, but trying to keep it on just a surface level.
-One note is that it is really interesting how divorced I feel from most of the content.
-Obviously, it is me, and I recognize the voice, but with the time between, I have less of a stake in the goals/desires/worries etc (even though much of it is stuff that I am still focusing on, which makes it even more interesting)

-Another note: It is nice having multiple files to be looking through.
-Definitely feels like there's going to be different insights gleaned from the different streams of information

 ### 11.06.25 | Setup

 Attempting to use Obsidian for QDA work on an existing repo.
 Just a quick note here as to what this setup looks like (though some of this is clear from the file structure)